Connecting to Linux servers with x2go

 yum groupinstall x11 mate-desktop # RHEL7 yum groupinstall x11 kde-desktop # RHEL6

-And of course, whatever install applications the users will need.
-Ie. Matlab, python, etc...
+And of course, install whatever applications the users will need.
+Matlab, python, etc...

 It is possible for a machine (say, a desktop workstation) to be both x2go server and client, but it can easily become confusing.
-We suggest you avoid that.
+I suggest you avoid that.